 Slow internet connection.
 Any ideas?
 Problem is fairly recent.
 No changes in router.
 Have tried recycling router.
 Thats does not help.
 Problem is not inside my network.
 I've checked the speed and its acceptable.

-This question has been escalated to the company.
+This question has been rerouted to the company.

 Commercial service and installation technician, been with the company 8 years doing technical troubleshooting and installations for residential and commercial accounts.
 Im a front line tech and get to see more information of problems than people sitting behind a desk using scripts to help you...
 Follow me i can help.

 One thing you can try is to go into the browser's Tools, Options and clear the cache and cookies.
 If there are too many temporary internet files out there, it can clutter up the browser so it crawls along.
 Also, depending on which security system you are usung, some can be more finicky than others.
 Norton is a good example.
 If it is not adjusted just right, it will cause the browser to move slowly or not at all.
 You might try temporarily disabling it and then re-enabling it and see how it does.
 I use AVG Free and the windows firewall only and it works really well for me.

 I have an MCSA cert.
 I have been in the IT/internet area for over 9 years.
 I have had many experiences in the IT field and have been in many different areas of the field.
 I am no longer a Comcast employee and will gladly tell it like it is to anyone.
 If you are not happy with your service, there are many other providers out there.

 You say your internet connection is slow, but your speeds are fine.

 Do you mean that it takes a while before your laptop/desktop connects to the internet?

 If so, you may need to reset all your devices.
 Computer, router and modem.
 If you have phone srvice with us, you will need to reset the EMTA by using a pin in the little hole in the rear of the EMTA.